fluidskateboards/programs/README.md

 05/27/2026 Went to psychodrama and DBT today.
 Sent some emails and downloaded a video.

 06/11/2026 Went to DBT today, had a therapy session and executive functioning session.
 Played basketball.

+06/21/2026 Made a song and went on a run with my dogs.